Portworx has best practices for both global container level optimization, as well as volume granular optimization.

 Global performance tuning

-As of PX version 1.3, it is recommended to use a journal device to absorb PX metadata writes.
+As of Portworx version 1.3, it is recommended to use a journal device to absorb Portworx metadata writes.
 Journal writes are small with frequent syncs and therefore only SSD/NVME should be configured as a journal device.

 -j option during installation, documented here.

 -j autooption.
-This allows PX to create it’s own journal partition on the best drive.
+This allows Portworx to create its own journal partition on the best drive.